School of Arts and Sciences

 Ed.D.
 1997, Harvard Graduate School of Education

-Detris Honora Adelabu, Ed.D., Professor of Psychology and Human Development, currently serves as Interim Dean of Arts and Sciences and Co-Dean for Academic Affairs.
+Detris Honora Adelabu, Ed.D., Professor of Psychology and Human Development, currently serves as Dean of the School of Arts and Sciences.

 As chair of the Psychology and Human Development Department, Dr. Adelabu led efforts to improve faculty development and student success.
 She also led efforts to create the Counseling Psychology major which became one of the fastest growing majors at the College.
 As founder and director of the Emerging Scholars Program at Wheelock, she works to create a deliberate pathway to undergraduate research and graduate study for underrepresented students.
 She has made numerous presentations to educators on topics related to African American student achievement.